ENCCS/julia-for-hpc/content/interfacing.rst

 .. keypoints::

    - Julia have significant interfacing with *compiled* and *interpreted* languages to leverage the strengths of both languages.
-   - Interfacing of Julia with C and Fortran is accomplished by via the ``ccall`` function.
+   - Interfacing Julia with C and Fortran is accomplished by the ``ccall`` function.
-   - Interactions between Julia and Python are achived via `PyCall` for calliing Python from Julia and through `PyJulia` for calliing Julia from Python.
+   - Interactions between Julia and Python are achived via the ``PyCall`` package for calling Python from Julia and through the ``PyJulia`` package for calling Julia from Python.